OAGi/Score/docs/test_cases/TestSuite42.md

 #### Test Assertion #42.3.3

-The end user can assign business terms to a descendant BIE node in the BIE detail page by clicking the "Assign New Business Term" button in BIE detail pane.
+The end user can assign business terms to a descendant BIE node in the BIE detail page by clicking the "Assign Business Term" button in BIE detail pane.

 ### Test Step Pre-condition: